Confidentiality, Patient Rights & Responsibilities

 - be informed of the CHS policies and procedures regarding the expression of suggestions and grievances.

 - refuse to participate in research without compromising their care.

 - an accurate representation of accreditation as reflected by the AAAHC-accredited entity.

-- know the services that are available at Campus Health as well as any provisions for after-hours and emergency care.
+- know the services that are available at the CHS as well as any provisions for after-hours and emergency care.

-- have information about the fees-for-services and associated payment policies for Campus Health.
+- have information about the fees-for-services and associated payment policies for the CHS.

-- marketing and advertising information regarding the competence and capabilities of Campus Health that is not misleading.
+- marketing and advertising information regarding the competence and capabilities of the CHS that is not misleading.

-- be assured that malpractice insurance coverage is in force for medical and mental health care that is provided within the scope of the licensure of those professionals working for Campus Health.
+- be assured that malpractice insurance coverage is in force for medical and mental health care that is provided within the scope of the licensure of those professionals working for the CHS.